Metrizable uniform spaces: Commutativity of operations

-\begin{definition}[Extremal and regular epimorphisms] Quotient maps coincide with extremal epimorphisms in $\bar\U$ and also with regular epimorphisms in $\bar\U$ \cite[21.13(5) and 21.8(1)]{AHS}.
+Quotient maps coincide with extremal epimorphisms in $\bar\U$ and also with regular epimorphisms in $\bar\U$ \cite[21.13(5) and 21.8(1)]{AHS}.
 A $\bar\U$-epimorphism (i.e.\ a uniformly continuous surjection) $f\:X\to Q$ is {\it extremal} in $\bar\U$ if, once $f$ factors in $\bar\U$ through a $\bar\U$-monomorphism (i.e.\ an uniformly continuous injection) $p\:R\to Q$, this $p$ must be a uniform homeomorphism.
 A uniformly continuous map $f\:X\to Q$ is a {\it regular epimorphism} in $\bar\U$ if there exist $\bar\U$-morphisms $g,h\:Y\to X$ such that $f$ is their {\it coequalizer}; that is, $fg=fh$, and any $\bar\U$-morphism $f'\:B\to X$ satisfying $f'g=f'h$ uniquely factors through $f$ in $\bar\U$.

-Extremal epimorphisms in $\U$ coincide again with quotient maps, for they coincide with extremal epimorphisms in $\bar\U$ as long as they are surjective --- which they have be due to the second condition in the definition of an extremal epimorphism.
+Extremal epimorphisms in $\U$ coincide again with quotient maps, since they coincide with extremal epimorphisms in $\bar\U$ as long as they are surjective --- which they have be due to the second condition in the definition of an extremal epimorphism.
 To see that regular epimorphisms in $\U$ coincide with quotient maps, note that a quotient map $q\:X\to Q$ is the coequalizer of the projections of the subspace $\{(x,y)\mid q(x)=q(y)\}$ of $X\x X$ onto the factors; and the coequalizer of a pair of maps from a pre-uniform space $Y$ into $X$ equals the coequalizer of the resulting maps from the uniform space associated to $X$.

-It follows that the pushout of a quotient map is a quotient map (dually to \cite[11.18]{AHS}). \end{definition}
+It follows that the pushout of a quotient map is a quotient map (dually to \cite[11.18]{AHS}).